tinobe/hw4/README.md

 This problem is meant as a check for yourself.
 Solving it requires basic concepts we discussed in the lecture and used in the exercises so far.
 At this point you should have no major problems in solving it.
 Your level of C++ syntax skills should be sufficient to handle this problem without having to look up many things in older files or in the slides.
 This reflects the minimum C++ knowledge we expect you to have at this point.

 *Problem 1*:
 Generate a static array of *N* random numbers.
-Fill in the numers within an extra function of your code, similar to the last homework.
+Fill in the numbers within an extra function of your code, similar to the last homework.
 Write a second function which finds the maximum and the minimum number stored in that array.
 Print the two values from inside the `main()` function.

 ***